-Deferred Action for Childhood Arrivals (DACA) is a program created in 2012 that makes use of discretion to defer removal action against an individual for a certain period of time.
-If you meet the guidelines, you may request deferred action for a period of two years, subject to renewal until October 5, 2017.
+Deferred Action for Childhood Arrivals (DACA) is a program created in 2012 (but has been rescinded) that makes use of discretion to defer removal action against a certian individual for two years, subject to renewal until October 5, 2017.
 It also provided work authorization for the same time period.

-Indiana University will continue and intensify its long-standing advocacy for expanded access to higher education for all of its students living in the United States, including specifically advocating for the continuation of the DACA status and for the equal treatment of such students for all educational programs.
+- We will continue and intensify IU's long-standing advocacy for expanded access to higher education for all Indiana University students living in the United States, including specifically advocating for the continuation of DACA and for the equal treatment of such students for all educational programs.
 President McRobbie signed signed a letter last year in conjunction with many other university presidents and chancellors stating our support of continuing and expanding the DACA program.